-Knowledgeable retail buyers are gaging how much to buy based on the quantity that will sell through to the consumer and still keep the pipeline flowing with more product as well as enable the retailer to pay for the shipment with the money collected from retail sales on each order before the payment comes due to the supplier.
+Knowledgeable retail buyers are gauging how much to buy based on the quantity that will sell through to the consumer and still keep the pipeline flowing with more products as well as enable the retailer to pay for the shipment with the money collected from retail sales on each order before the payment comes due to the supplier.

-Knowledgeable hiring managers are gaging which person to hire based on the match of talent, skills, knowledge, personality, experience, potential, long-term success, and personal goals between the person and the job.
+Knowledgeable hiring managers are gauging which person to hire based on the match of talent, skills, knowledge, personality, experience, potential, long-term success, and personal goals between the person and the job.

 The types of contracts have different legal basis depending on the state.
-In California, it is my understanding that non-compete contracts are not binding.
+In California, non-compete contracts are not binding.
 (See “noncompetenews” article on Marissa Mayer’s move from Google to Yahoo.com).

 In Texas, the non-compete contract is now limited to those cases where trade secrets would be involved in a person’s going to work for a competitor.
 (See “faircompetivelaw.com.”)